Polish Rabbit vs Peruvian Guinea Pig: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Polish Rabbit and Peruvian Guinea Pig.
 Polish Rabbit requires moderate levels of exercise and engagement, while Peruvian Guinea Pig needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Because the two breeds have similar activity levels, the time commitment is comparable — other criteria should decide.
 Polish Rabbit owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Peruvian Guinea Pig.
 Under-exercised small animals of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Polish Rabbit and Peruvian Guinea Pig.
 Polish Rabbit has moderate grooming needs, while Peruvian Guinea Pig requires moderate maintenance.
 Professional grooming costs reflect these differences: Polish Rabbit owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Peruvian Guinea Pig.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Keep up with brushing, bathing, nails, and dental care at home; professional grooming supplements rather than replaces these.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these small animals.

 Best for Low-Maintenance Owners